leimao/Frozen-Graph-TensorFlow/README.md

 ## Introduction

-This repository includes the examples of saving, loading, and running inference for frozen graph in TensorFlow 1.x and 2.x.
+This repository has the examples of saving, loading, and running inference for frozen graph in TensorFlow 1.x and 2.x.

 ## Files